staftermath/pysuite/docs/source/user_manual.rst

 upload
 ++++++
-upload a local file to google drive. you can provide the id of a folder to place the uploaded file under that folder.
+Upload a local file to google drive. you can provide the id of a folder to place the uploaded file under that folder.

 .. code-block:: python